 Standard treatment of sewage hasn’t changed much over the years.
 Nature actually had it figured out pretty good before humans even attempted to manage it.
 Given enough time, soil and the organisms that inhabit it are extremely adept at breaking down harmful toxins and dispersing the safer compounds into underground waterways.
 The only thing a septic system does is harness this awesome power.

 Designing a proper system starts with a soils test and/or “perc” test.
 A soils test involves removing a deep core of soil and analyzing what appears in the different layers.
 Soil is then classified into sand, gravel, loam, clay, and all sorts of combinations of those types.
-A perc test involves filling a hole with water and timing how long it takes water to percolate through the soil at the bottom of the hole.
+A perc test involves filling a deep hole with water and timing how long it takes water to percolate through the soil at the bottom of the hole (the soil must be prepped by soaking it thoroughly first and most counties require you to have a license to complete the test).
 Both tests can give a pretty good indication of how well a particular patch of soil will perform at breaking down the “effluent”, which is what sewage becomes after sitting for a period of time.

 In my state, the soils test or perc test must be completed by a licensed septic designer.
 The designer I hired charged $150 and found my soil to be “sandy loam” for the top inch and “medium sand” for the next two feet until reaching the water table at 28″.
 This is the depth at which dry soil becomes saturated with water due to an underground spring.
 The county and state health codes dictate what kind of dispersal system can be used for a given type of soil, and for my great soil and water table depth they allowed me to use a gravity distributed system, which is the simplest type.